armory/docs/content/en/docs/installation/operator.md

-## Manage Armory instances
+## Manage Armory Enterprise instances

-The Armory Operator allows you to use `kubectl` to manager you Armory deployment.
+The Armory Operator allows you to use `kubectl` to manager your Armory Enterprise deployment.

-**List Armory instances**
+**List Armory Enterprise instances**

 ```bash
 kubectl get spinnakerservice --all-namespaces